MarvinFuentes/SimplyStockProj/README.md

 # 📦 Simply Stock – Mobile Inventory Management App (Ongoing Development)

-Simply Stock is a role-based mobile inventory management application designed for small businesses.
-The goal of this project was to create a simple, scalable, and free solution that allows businesses to track inventory in real time while maintaining employee accountability.
+The goal is to create a simple and easy-to-use mobile app that is free and scalable.
+This app would primarily help small businesses with helpful tools like item creation, live inventory, a checkout system, user authentication, role-based access, consumption analytics, and more.

 ---